 Duration – Two Days/One Night

-Means of Transport – Private Vehicle and Boat
+Means of Transport – Private Vehicle and Boat on Lake Ziway

-Total Distance Covered – 575 km
+Total Distance Covered – 575 km (about 357 miles)

-With this 2-days tour from Addis Ababa visit Adadi Mariam rock church, the grave site of Tiya (UNESCO World Heritage and 14th Century AD), 5 Rift Valley lakes, Bishoftu (Debre Ziet) Crater Lake, Fish Market of Lake Awassa, and Abiyatta Shalla Lakes National Park and enjoy scenic stops to enjoy the view of the Rift Valley.
+Explore 5 Rift Valley lakes, Bishoftu (Debre Ziet) Crater Lake, Fish Market of Lake Awassa, and Abiyatta Shalla Lakes National Park and enjoy scenic stops to enjoy the view of the Rift Valley.

 Also, visit the cultural market of the Oromo people (only on Thursdays and Sundays), boat ride on Lake Ziway, and attending a typical Ethiopian Coffee Ceremony.

-Animals visitors would see include Baboons, warthogs, gazelles, ostriches, hippos, etc and birds like Storks, Ibis, Plovers, Stilts, Fish Eagles, Abyssinian Ground Hornbills, etc
+Animals visitors would see include Baboons, warthogs, gazelles, ostriches, hippos, etc. and birds like Storks, Ibis, Plovers, Stilts, Fish Eagles, Abyssinian Ground Hornbills, etc.

 Day 1 – Addis Ababa – Steles of Tiya - Awassa

 Along the way, visit villages of the Silte and Gurage tribal groups.
 At the village of the Gurage people, learn how to prepare Kotcho (bread they prepare from the root of Enset or False banana tree).
-Stop at different to enjoy views of the Ethiopian part of the Great East African Rift Valley.
+Stop at different viewpoints to enjoy views of the Ethiopian part of the Great East African Rift Valley.

 Rastafarians believe our last Emperor (Emperor Haile Sillassie I) whose name before he assumed power is RAS TEFERI as their God or the Black Messiah.
 Then, drive 25 farther south to Awassa (Hawassa).

-You will enjoy one of the best sunset your time touring Ethiopia at Awassa, if the weather is good.
+You will enjoy one of the best sunset of your time touring Ethiopia at Awassa, if the weather is good.
 Awassa is one of the biggest cities of Ethiopia and the regional capital of Ethiopia.
 O/N – Haile Resort Hotel

 Day 2 – Awassa – Shashemene – Abiyatta Shalla Lakes National Park– Addis Ababa

 Meet locals of the Sidama tribe as they have breakfast of fresh catch Tilapia fish and spot a number of birds gathered looking for leftover fish.
 Walk around Lake Awassa to see the rare Colobus Monkey (Black and White Monkey).

 Then, head north to the other Rift Valley Lake of Langano with a stop at the Abiyatta Shalla Lakes National Park.

-Lake Shalla is the deepest lake in Ethiopia and it is a breeding ground for the seasonal flamingoes.
+Lake Shalla is the deepest lake in Ethiopia, and it is a breeding ground for the seasonal flamingos.
 If the road condition is good continue driving farther to visit the Natural Hot Spring waters where locals use the waters to get healed from skin diseases.

 With a lunch stop at the Rift Valley Lake of Langano, drive on the Express Way back to Addis Ababa.

-Visitors will enjoy visiting a colorful weekly held cultural market of the Oromo people at the small town of Adadi - Only when the tour departs either on Thursday or Sunday.
+Visitors will enjoy visiting a colorful weekly held cultural market of the Oromo people at the small town of Adadi Mariam - Only when the tour departs either on Thursday or Sunday.

 NOTE – This two days tour from Addis Ababa to the Rift Valley can be organized to fit visitor’s interests best by extending duration and adding more places of visits.

-Please, contact us for prices, details and booking!
+Please, contact us for prices, details, and booking!

 GET THE SOLUTION WITH US TO HAVE IT YOUR WAY!